Learning the most common portrait photography terms can help you on your way to becoming a better photographer.

 When your jumping head-first into photography, you will want to get some basic understanding of common photography terms.
 These will make asking questions and reading answers a bit easier to understand.

-Like all creative industries, there are terms that are thrown around by professionals all the time, and these will be some of the most common that you will hear.
+Like all creative industries, there will be terms that get thrown around by creative professionals, and these will be the most common for photography.

 How can you learn more in depth about each term